-Courses toward Registration as a BC Professional Forester
+Courses toward Registration as a BC Professional Forester and Professional Engineer

-Students who wish to work towards membership in the Associations of BC Forest Professionals (ABCFP) are advised to contact Forestry Student Services.
-The information is also available on the ABCFP website at www.abcfp.ca.
-There are also information sessions held throughout the academic year in the Faculty of Forestry - please contact Forestry Student Services for this schedule.
+Students who wish to work towards membership in the Associations of BC Forest Professionals (ABCFP) or the Engineers and Geoscientists BC (EGBC) are advised to contact Forestry Student Services.
+The information is also available on their respective websites.
+There are also information sessions held throughout the academic year in the Faculty of Forestry - stay tuned for this schedule.
 Alternatively, you can speak to your program director.